 It was reported that a man riding his bicycle was nearly hit by an SUV as the SUV made a sharp turn in front of the cyclist almost hitting him and causing a fatal accident.
 The cyclist followed the SUV to take down his license plate when the driver of the SUV threatened to harm the bicyclist with a gun he had holstered on his side.
 This is just an example of how little respect bicyclists get and how dangerous it can be when trying to confront drivers for their negligence.

-If you have experienced an injury or worse if someone has died due to an injury while riding their bicycle then you need to reach out to our Bicycle Injury Attorneys at SM&A Law Group in Pittsburgh.
+If you have experienced an injury or worse if someone has died due to an injury while riding their bicycle then you need to reach out to our bike accident lawyers at SMT Legal in Pittsburgh.
 Call 412-765-3345 or click here for more information.
-We believe in right cyclists to be on the road and we promise to not only be a strong advocate but an aggressive player in your case.
+We believe in the right cyclists to be on the road and we promise to not only be a strong advocate but an aggressive player in your case.